Skip to main content

 • PREVIOUS behaves unexpectedly at the first period: verify the base case and handle missing values explicitly if needed.

-• Timing effects feel off: confirm the time granularity and whether you need a lag (TIMELAG) versus a profile stretch (STRETCH_CURVE) or project scheduling (SCHEDULEPROJECTS).
+• Timing effects feel wrong: confirm the time granularity and whether you need a lag (TIMELAG) versus a profile stretch (STRETCH_CURVE) or project scheduling (SCHEDULEPROJECTS).

 Related sections